wp-plugins/updraftplus/readme.txt

 == Description ==

 <a href="http://updraftplus.com">UpdraftPlus</a> simplifies backups (and restoration).
-Backup into the cloud (Amazon S3, Dropbox, Google Drive, Rackspace Cloud, FTP, SFTP, WebDAV and email) and restore with a single click.
+Backup into the cloud (Amazon S3, Dropbox, Google Drive, Rackspace Cloud, DreamObjects, FTP, SFTP, WebDAV and email) and restore with a single click.
 Backups of files and database can have separate schedules.

-* Thousands of users: widely tested and reliable (over 120,000 downloads).
+* Thousands of users: widely tested and reliable (over 130,000 downloads).
 Ranks 102 on rankwp.com out of 24,000 plugins (top 0.5%).
 * Top-quality: ranks 38th out of 24,000 plugins for quality on rankwp.com (top 0.25% - last checked 26th April 2013).
-* Supports backups to Amazon S3, Dropbox, Google Drive, Rackspace Cloud Files, FTP (including SSL), email, SFTP and WebDAV
+* Supports backups to Amazon S3, Dropbox, Google Drive, Rackspace Cloud Files, DreamObjects, FTP (including SSL), email, SFTP and WebDAV
 * Quick restore (both file and database backups)
 * Backup automatically on a repeating schedule
+* Site duplicator/migrator: can copy sites, and (with add-on) move them to new locations
 * Files and databases can have separate schedules
 * Failed uploads are automatically resumed/retried
 * Select which files to backup (plugins, themes, content, other)